 Constant Contact forces their clients to include a “Constant Contact” logo at the bottom of every email.
 If you complain they will remove, but it’s the default for all customers.

-Support staff can be arrogant, faceless, nameless human beings, who have little accountability for their own errors.
+Support staff at this marketing email service provider can be arrogant, faceless, nameless human beings, who have little accountability for their own errors.
 When problems do arise customers are forced to work through a “level 2″ person, who often doesn’t understand the problem – they are the only ones “allowed” to talk with the other departments (Like compliance) to get things resolved.
 Compliance department operate in an ivory tower and never speak to clients.

 The infamous problem of data loss continues to dog Constant Contact.
 The way it works is If your account is put on list review, and you don’t realize it, any contacts that are added during this time cannot be sent an email later (When everything is cleared up) through the “Resend to contact added” button.
 Constant Contact confirms that they have had this error on their list of “To Do’s” for 7 years, poor show.